 Shelley Hill wears a "bunch of hats"!
 Brian named her the Indispensable Organization Wizard about 20 years ago and that has become her official title.

 Shelley is co-owner, XO and Instructor at The Complete Combatant.
-She is a HK Brand Ambassador, publishes regular articles in Shooting Illustrated (started November 2022), an Active Self Protection Certified Instructor, Instructor Graduate of Modern Samurai Project's Red Dot Instructor program, NRA Certified Instructor, Certified NRA Chief Range Safety Officer, Refuse to be a Victim Instructor and is a Certified OC (Pepper Spray) Instructor through Chuck Haggard's Agile Training & Consulting.
+She is a HK Brand Ambassador and Endorsed Instructor, publishes regular articles in Shooting Illustrated, teach ONLINE classes, an Active Self Protection Certified Instructor, Instructor Graduate of Modern Samurai Project's Red Dot Instructor program, NRA Certified Instructor, Certified NRA Chief Range Safety Officer, Refuse to be a Victim Instructor and is a Certified OC (Pepper Spray) Instructor through Chuck Haggard's Agile Training & Consulting.

 She is the designer and mastermind behind Image Based Decisional Drills, Smart Choices , The Complete Combatant's annual The Mingle for professional ladies in the "firearms/self defense" industry and The Quest for red dot shooters.
-Shelley is a presenter at Active Self Protection's National Conference, (2019, 2020 and 2021), a presenter at The Well Armed Woman's Shooting Chapters National Leadership Conference (2021) and A Girl and a Gun's National Conference (2021).
+Shelley is a presenter at Active Self Protection's National Conference, a presenter at The Well Armed Woman's Shooting Chapters National Leadership Conference and A Girl and a Gun's National Conference.
 She is a public speaker and loves to train!

 Shelley wanted to share something with you....she is dyslexic.
 BIG TIME!!!
 Dyslexia is a learning disorder that can effect your reading, writing, speaking and spelling.
 Shelley won the lottery!
 After struggling most of her life she has come to excel in leaning through HANDS ON and IMAGES.
-She thought that other people, kids and adults, could benefit from learning the same way she does so Image based Decisional Drills and Smart Choices was born.
+She thought that other people, kids and adults, could benefit from learning the same way she does so Image based Decisional Drills, Reactionary Zones, Interrupt The Attack Cycle, and Smart Choices was born.

 A large body of research indicates that visual cues help us to better retrieve and remember information.
 The research outcomes on visual learning make complete sense when you consider that our brain is mainly an image processor (much of our sensory cortex is devoted to vision), not a word processor.
 Words are abstract and rather difficult for the brain to retain, whereas visuals are concrete and, as such, more easily remembered.